gajus/eslint-plugin-jsdoc/README.md

 }
 ```

+A project wishing to ensure no blocks are left excluded from entering the
+documentation, might wish to prevent the `@ignore` tag in the above manner.

 Or one may set the targeted tag to an object with a custom `message`, but without a `replacement` property:

 ```json